Brigooda, Queensland: Education

 There are no schools in Bigooda.
-The nearest government primary schools are Durong State School in neighbouring Durong to the south-west and Proston State School in Proston to the east.
+The nearest government primary schools are Durong South State School in neighbouring Durong to the south-west and Proston State School in Proston to the east.
 The nearest government secondary school is Proston State School which provides secondary education to Year 10.
-There are no nearby schools offering secondary education to Year 12; options are distance education and boarding school.
+There are no nearby schools offering secondary education to Year 12; the alternatives are distance education and boarding school.